Interdisciplinary Advanced Certificate in Working with Young Deaf and Hard of Hearing Children and their Families (IACD)

 Free Tuition + $1,000 Stipend

-All students who complete the program and work with deaf/hard of hearing children for 2 years are eligible for free tuition and a $1,000 stipend.
+All students who complete the program and work with deaf/hard of hearing children for one year are eligible for free tuition and a $1,000 stipend.
 (Additional funds available for conference travel.)

 Rooted in Values: Empathy, Equity and Engagement